-This person can handle all requests from districts or charters for curriculum and materials-or visits.
+This person can handle all requests from districts or charters for curriculum and materials - or visits.
 We've set up an email, sharing@achievementfirst.org, for this purpose.

-Create an on-line portal to share your best-or all-resources.
+Create an on-line portal to share your best - or all - resources.

 The NEA's effort to collect and share great lesson plans from across the country is a great example of this.
 (See betterlesson.com/mtp).
 Learn Zillion (learnzillion.org) is another great open-source curriculum site.
 Republic Schools (republiccharterschools.org) is already sharing (albeit for a nominal fee, which I think is within the open source spirit) a coding curriculum that AF plans to use in some schools next year.
 Achievement First's beta site is achievementfirst.org/opensource.
-Match Education is sharing what they have learned about teacher and leader training in bite-sized videos (matchminis.org).
+KIPP recently put together a strong sharing site: kipp.org/our-approach/beyond-kipp.

-5 Highlight the most useful resources on your website.
+Highlight the most useful resources on your website.

 Aspire Public Schools has been a leader in this work (aspirepublicschools.org/sharing-practices).
-Success Academy created a virtual school visit (virtualtour.successacademies.org/elementaryschool) and has announced plans to share lessons on its website.
-Achievement Network's Lessons From the Field shares their lessons learned from work with hundreds of schools across the country (achievementnetwork.org/lessons).
-KIPP recently put together a strong sharing site, as well (kipp.org/our-approach/beyond-kipp).
+Success Academy created a virtual school visit (virtualtour.successacademies.org/elementaryschool) and highlighted it prominently on its website.

+Make sharing easy.